peebles/cq3/README.md

 when you don't really care about the strict ordering of messages.
 RackQ, IronMQ and RabbitMQ are strict fifos.
 Redis emulates a strict fifo.
 I am not sure if Azure is a strict fifo, but I don't think it is.

-Kafka is a little different than the other systems listed above.
-With Kafka you must define a "keyField" that is present in every message, like a deviceId or a uuid.
-All messages with the same value in their keyField will be handled in fifo order.
-Messages with different keyFields are handled in parallel (out of order).
-Also, if you are running multiple instances of a consumer and all instances shared the same "groupId", then messages with the same keyField will be handled by the same consumer instance every time.
-For these reasons, Kafka is a great choice for IoT systems.

 ## Usage - Push Model (consumer)

 ```javascript